 This was followed by the obligatory trip to Zimbabwe to take in the spectacular Victoria Falls (oh, and white water raft down the Zambezi River).
 I really did have the time of my life.

 Some 18 years on (and two kids later), I often found myself longing to return to South Africa; I dreamt of recreating some of those spontaneous experiences, but with young kids, it just wasn’t possible.
 So I waited and waited.
+And then, on my tenth wedding anniversary to VIP, I decided to surprise him with a trip to South Africa.

 A typical family holiday